About This Listing

 You are on the outskirts of Bali’s “yoga centre”, the town of Ubud, just 10 minutes by car or motor bike - or 30 minutes on a bicycle if you are fit - from many top quality restaurants, galleries and museums, places to dance and sing, the famous Monkey Forest, traditional healers and much more.

 And then less than 30 minutes from whitewater rafting, Bali's famous rice terraces, Safari Adventure Park, Bali Bird Park, Bali Elephant park, Pranoto's famous Life Drawing Classes, Goa Gajah (Elephant Caves) and many inspiring Hindu temples.
+You can take Paon Cooking School's wonderful cooking class - and learn so much about Bali/ Hindu customs, not just about cooking - and take private gamelan music lessons in the next village, with guru Mentik, a fine musician and teacher.

 We can recommend several local professional drivers/ guides, available to take you on a tour or transport you around Ubud; they speak good English, they will go at your pace, and take you places you'd never find on your own.

 WE CAN INCLUDE THIS EXTRA 350,000RP" $35US FOR THE DRIVER IN THE RENTAL PRICE, if you like.
-You can find a cheaper taxi driver, but he isn't a local and you won't get lots of great local info and ideas from him!
+You MAY find a cheaper taxi driver, but he isn't a local and you won't get lots of great local info and ideas from him!
 And it means one more stranger knows where we live.

 GREAT LOCAL DRIVERS: Our guys are also a great help when you want to do any touring or site seeing around Ubud.